jeghers/playgen/README.md

 * written by anyone, either me (the original developer) or you (the end user)
 * it conforms to a well-defined interface (it provides predefined functions to do certain required tasks)
-* you customize how the plugin does its assigned tasks by writing your own custom logic
+* you customize how the plugin does those tasks by writing your own custom logic
 * The plugin is deployed into "playgen" by adding the code to the "playgen" source tree and registering it in the configuration file(s).
 * A default plugin is always provided with some reasonable built-in behaviors.